“How do we get our customers to do what we want them to do?”

 What businesses should really ask is, “How do I help my customers achieve their goals on my website while still achieving mine?”
 Focusing on that question is the starting point for building a customer journey map.

-When it comes to your website, it can reveal exactly where your site is helping visitors succeed—or letting them down.
+When it comes to your website, customer journey maps reveal exactly where your site is helping visitors succeed—or letting them down.

 Table of contents